zubdeen/zubdeen/README.md

-- 👋 Hi, I’m @zubdeen
+- 👋 Hi, I’m Zubair Mohideen
 - 👀 I’m interested in coding and computer science
-- 🌱 I’m currently learning how to program
+- 🌱 I’m currently learning new programming languages
-- 💞️ I’m looking to collaborate on any available prpjects
+- 💞️ I’m looking to collaborate on any available projects
 - 📫 How to reach me on my email zubairmohideen95@gmail.com

 <!---